asalex04/6_password_strength/README.md

 # Password Strength Calculator

 Simple password checker.
-The program checks the password by several criteria and calculates your pa

-ssword's strength from 1 to 10.
+The program checks the password by several criteria and calculates your password's strength from 1 to 10.
 You can use bad password from example (blacklist.txt) or take even more [here:](https://github.com/danielmiessler/SecLists/tree/master/Passwords)